 No day is ever the same for a sports physician.
-There is significant opportunity to combine different elements of the speciality dependant on an individual’s clinical and sports interests, as many SEM physicians continue to have portfolio careers.
+There is significant opportunity to combine different elements of the speciality dependant on an individual’s interests, as many SEM physicians continue to have portfolio careers.

 Find out more about sport and exercise medicine and the services delivered by the specialty on Medical Care – the RCP’s online guide to service design.

 - Faculty of Sport & Exercise Medicine UK (FSEM)